TomsIndex

 401Missing or invalid API key

-429Rate limit hit — back off and honor Retry-After
+429Credit limit or rate limit hit — back off and honor Retry-After

 500Server error — retry with exponential backoff

-Rate Limits
+Credits & Rate Limits